Ultrasound Diagnostic Medical Sonography

 What degrees or education pathways should I take?

-Interested candidates must take two prerequisite courses prior to applying for the sonography program: Math 140: College Algebra & PHYS 105: General Physics
+Interested candidates must take 2 prerequisite courses prior to applying for the sonography program: Math 140: College Algebra & PHYS 105: General Physics

 Translating my military experience specifically for this industry